Pyomo/pyomo/doc/OnlineDocs/contributed_packages/mis.rst

 as part of the watertap project and is governed by a license shown at the bottom of the ``mis.py``.

-The algortithms come from John Chinneck's slides, see: https://www.sce.carleton.ca/faculty/chinneck/docs/CPAIOR07InfeasibilityTutorial.pdf
+The algorithms come from John Chinneck's slides, see: https://www.sce.carleton.ca/faculty/chinneck/docs/CPAIOR07InfeasibilityTutorial.pdf

 Solver
 ------

-At the time of this writing, you need to use ipopt even for LPs.
+At the time of this writing, you need to use IPopt even for LPs.

 Quick Start
 -----------

-The file ``trivial_mis.py`` is a tiny example listed at the bottom of this help file, which references a pyomo model with the Python variable `m` and has these lines:
+The file ``trivial_mis.py`` is a tiny example listed at the bottom of this help file, which references a Pyomo model with the Python variable `m` and has these lines:

 .. code-block:: python